-Andy never has any money.
-He works hard at the same furniture company, but never gets ahead.
+Andy is broke.
+He works at the same furniture company, but never gets ahead.
 He can’t remember his last raise and is terrified of starting a business.
-He spends more than he makes, so his debts are steadily increasing.
+He spends more than he makes, so his debt amount steadily increases.
 Because he constantly worries about money, he has health problems, as well.

 What is the greatest difference between Steve and Andy?

 “Man is having trouble with finance?
-Obviously, he is unwilling to confront* money.” — L. Ron Hubbard (*Confront has two common definitions: 1) meet face-to-face in hostility or defiance.
-2) face up to and deal with a problem; to be courageous.
+Obviously, he is unwilling to confront* money.” — L. Ron Hubbard (*Note: ”Confront” has two common definitions: 1) meet face-to-face in hostility or defiance.
+2) face up to and handle problems with ease and comfort; to be courageous but relaxed.
 In this article, we are using the second definition.)

-To resolve money troubles, you confront or face all aspects of money.
-To really confront something, you have no resistance, no hesitation and no emotion.
-You courageously, but simply face it.
+To resolve money troubles, you confront or face all aspects of money: how to make it and how to manage it.
+You have no resistance, no hesitation and no emotion regarding money.
+You easily face and handle your finances.